c4cs/c4cs.github.io/_commands/tools/git.md

 --------------------------------------------

 One of the many advantages of git is that you can work on a new feature or implementation without messing up your current working code.
-Say I decided I want to re-write one of my functions so that it is tail-recursive instead of just recursive.
+We do this in git with branches.
+Branches are a parallel series of snapshots to what is going on in our main series of snapshots (master).
+You can think of a branch as a side character that gets his own movie (which is in all likelihood far insuperior to the orginal movie) and backstory that eventually ties back into the main series of movies.
+If you are still confused, just do a Google Images search on git branches.
+I find that visuals help a lot with this stuff.
+So, say I decide I want to re-write one of my functions so that it is tail-recursive instead of just recursive.
 I would create a new branch with the name of tail at my current commit by typing: